1922 Portland waterfront strike

-The Portland Waterfront strike of 1922 was a labor strike conducted by the International Longshoremen's Association which took place in Portland, Oregon from late April to late June 1922.
+The Portland Waterfront strike of 1922 was a labor strike conducted by the International Longshoremen's Association which took place in Portland, Oregon, from late April to late June 1922.
 The strike was ineffective at closing down the Port of Portland due to strikebreakers, and on June 22 the strike ended with the employers dictating terms.

 Background

 The Wobblies

-The Industrial Workers of the World union, also known as the IWW or the Wobblies, was founded in 1905.
+The Industrial Workers of the World (IWW), whose members were known as the Wobblies, was a labor union founded in 1905.
 They were one of the most active unions in America, and they strongly opposed World War I. The Wobblies showed up in Oregon around the 1907 in logging and millworkers, and they found their center in Portland.
-The Wobblies' leader in Portland at the time, was accused of murder making other unions distance themselves from them.
+The Wobblies' leader in Portland at the time was accused of murder, making other unions distance themselves from them.

 Conservatives hated the IWW.
 They blamed them for all the waterfront crime as well as the brothels there.
 During 1917 the government suppressed the IWW as an organization.
 The war needed vast supplies of lumber and copper.
 The IWW represented thousands of lumbermen and miners.
 The Wilson Government turned the logging industry to the control of U.S. Army.
 In 1919, during the Red Scare, the meeting hall of the IWW was seized after Oregon passed a "criminal syndicalism" law in 1919.

 In 1920 many of the Wobblies who weren't killed or jailed changed trades from the lumber industry to maritime work.
 These men started working as sailors or longshoremen, and joined unions like the International Longshoremen's Association (ILA) and the Sailors' Union of the Pacific (SUP).
 The Wobblies brought their industrial unionism with them by song and file membership, but the leaders of the maritime unions kept their tradition of craft unionism.